oucs-teaching/cosc349-labs/lab04.md

 AMIs are akin to Vagrant "box" files or VirtualBox virtual hard disks.
 They are the starting point of the persistent storage of the machine.

-Select the Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type (the second on the list in this screen-shot)
+Select the Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type (the second on the list in this screen capture, but you may need to use the search control to find it).

 ![](https://i.imgur.com/WrOXh9r.png)